 Applying for federal financial assistance begins with completing the Free Application for Federal Student Aid (FAFSA®) form.
 Students are strongly encouraged to begin the application process at least six weeks prior to the beginning of their start date or renewal date to ensure the following deadlines are met.
-Students should anticipate receiving a Student Aid Report (SAR) within 3-5 days after submitting the FAFSA.
+Students should anticipate receiving a FAFSA Submission Summary (formerly known as a Student Aid Report [SAR]) within 3-5 days after submitting the FAFSA.